Pretty words at COP26 mean nothing unless all fossil fuel subsidies end now

 The unavoidable fact is that governments around the world are subsidising the fossil fuel industry to the tune of US$ 11 million every minute, over US$ 1.3 billion per day.

 In what sounded like a progressive announcement on the eve of COP26, the G20 pledged that members would halt all overseas coal finance by the end of 2021.
 Yet there was an echoing silence on ending fossil fuel subsidies either internationally or domestically.

 The G20 governments spent US$ 584 billion each year between 2017 and 2019 on fossil fuel subsidies, and their support for fossil fuels in the wake of the COVID-19 pandemic, far from a green recovery, is moving in the wrong direction by increasing support.
 Fossil fuel subsidies outweigh the support given to renewable energy 20 times over.

 The G7 did better, pledging to end all “inefficient” subsidies by 2025.
 And yet still the logic beggars belief.
-What could possibly be more inefficient that using public money to invest in the demise of humanity?
+What could possibly be more inefficient than using public money to invest in the demise of humanity?